GitJournal/gitjournal.io/content/blog/2020-11-05-Oct-Update.md

 reddit: https://www.reddit.com/r/GitJournal/comments/joo50c/gitjournal_october_update/
 ---

 Wow, it's been a crazy month.
 October just flew by.
 I've barely managed to make progress on so many parts.
-I overall feel like October has been far too messy.
+I overall feel like October has been far too messy, I'm still figuring out the path forward, and I'll share more details soon.

 For October my goals were -